 - Please follow the one-way system and keep to the left

 - Following Government advice,dressing up area is currently closed

 - Please consider wearing a mask while you are inside the Castle

 - If you are showing any symptoms of COVID-19 please stay at home

 Mont Orgueil Castle, or Gorey Castle as it was first known, has cast its imposing shadow over the beautiful fishing port of Gorey for more than 800 years.
 One of the finest examples of a medieval fortress in existence, Mont Orgueil is also a symbol of Jersey’s national identity and independent character.

 Top 5 things to do at Mont Orgueil Castle

 1) See the Dance of Death statue hidden within the Castle

-2) Take a free tour with one of our volunteer guides - find out more here
+2) Take a free tour with one of our volunteer guides (tours will start again in 2021)

 3) Walk down the staircase to find the Witches in Hell